-Learn how to make a succulent diffuser that uses lava stones.
+Learn how to make a succulent diffuser that uses lava stones and essential oils.

 Want to diffuse essential oils in your home but don’t have a diffuser?
 Try making a DIY succulent diffuser!